 However, while the study suggests that a lot of U.S. presidents were rather shallow, this didn’t affect their leadership capabilities quite on the contrary.
 Former President Lyndon B. Johnson scored the highest of all former presidents, and although he failed to withdraw the nation from the Vietnam war, he did in fact run an ambitious slate of progressive reforms aimed at alleviating poverty and creating what he called a “Great Society” for all Americans. an ambitious slate of progressive reforms aimed at alleviating poverty and creating what he called a “Great Society” for all Americans.

 “It’s interesting to me that these are memorable presidents, ones that we tend to talk about and learn about in history classes,” Watts says.
 “Only rarely, however, do we talk about most of those who had low ratings for grandiose narcissism, like Zachary Taylor and Millard Fillmore.”

 Lyndon Johnson’s mixed presidential legacy reflects both positive and negative outcomes tied to grandiose narcissism, Scott Lilienfeld, Emory professor of psychology says.
 “Johnson was assertive, and good at managing crises and at getting legislation passed.
 He also had a reputation for being a bit of a bully and antagonistic.”

-Johnson is followed the grandiose narcissism presidential ranking by Theodore Roosevelt, Andrew Jackson, Franklin D. Roosevelt and John F. Kennedy.
+Johnson is followed by the grandiose narcissism presidential ranking by Theodore Roosevelt, Andrew Jackson, Franklin D. Roosevelt, and John F. Kennedy.

 “In U.S. history, there is an enormous variety in presidential leadership style and success,” Lilienfeld says.
 “One of the greatest mysteries in politics is what qualities make a great leader and which ones make a disastrous, failed leader.
 Grandiose narcissism may be one important part of the puzzle.”